bytedance/byteps/README.md

 ## Performance

 For demonstration, we test two models: VGG16 (communication-intensive) and Resnet50 (computation-intensive).
+Both models are trained using fp32.

-We use Tesla V100 16GB GPUs and set batch size equal to 64.
+We use Tesla V100 16GB GPUs and set batch size equal to 64 *per GPU*.
 The machines are in fact VMs on a popular public cloud.
 Each machine has 8 V100 GPUs with NVLink-enabled.
 Machines are inter-connected with 20 Gbps TCP/IP network.

 BytePS outperforms Horovod (NCCL) by 44% for Resnet50, and 100% for VGG16.